-More than 20 years after the Alaska’s first medical liability crisis, the legislature passed the 1997 Alaska Tort Reform Act.
-Also known as HB 58, this Act capped the dollar amount of awards for punitive and non-economic damages, revised the state‚Äôs liability allocation system from joint and several to several and created a 10-year statute of repose (actions for wrongful death must be brought within two years).
+Since the initial reforms in 1975, Alaska has continued to pass important reforms, including the 1997 Alaska Tort Reform Act.
+Also known as HB 58, this Act capped the dollar amount of awards for punitive and noneconomic damages, limiting the award for injury or death to the greater of $400,000 or the injured person‚Äôs life expectancy in years multiplied by $8,000, with limits of $1,000,000 or the person‚Äôs life expectancy in years multiplied by $25,000 in cases of permanent physical impairment or severe disfigurement.
+The act also revised the state‚Äôs liability allocation system from joint and several to several and created a 10-year statute of repose (actions for wrongful death must be brought within two years).